grem11n/blog/content/post/gha-comment.md

 Finally, we came to the part where you do meaningful work.
 Here you clone your code and run whatever long task you need.
 I won't focus on this part because this custom part has nothing to do with the comment-based workflow.

-Yet, once all the work is done you may want to notify your user.
+Yet, once all the work is done, you may want to notify your user.
 Remember, GitHub won't display this workflow in the `status` section!

 ```yaml
 ...